- Posted by Tyana Smith

 Understanding each other as humans

 Completing the life mapping exercise as a team and hearing everyone’s story was a moving experience.
-We knew our team had racial and gender diversity–we’re 75% female and 50% nonwhite.
+We knew our team had racial and gender diversity–we’re 75% women and 50% people of color.
 But the unique life experiences that led each of us to Mission Driven Finance truly amazed us.

 Louie shared his story of growing up as a Vietnamese refugee in Oklahoma, and finally not feeling “othered” for the first time after relocating to Japan.
 Carrie reflected on growing up in North Carolina and how the concept of place profoundly shaped her own identity as well as sparked her desire to understand how where we live impacts our individual life experiences and influences how we build communities.